paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-068-disaster-relief.md

 (10) **State** — The term “State” includes interstate emergency preparedness authorities established under [section 5196(h) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section5196/h&num=0&edition=prelim).

-**(b) Cross reference** The terms “national defense” and “defense”, as used in the Defense Production Act of 1950 (50 U.S.C.
+**(b) Cross reference** The terms “national defense” and “defense,” 22 So in original.
+The comma probably should follow the closing quotation marks. as used in the Defense Production Act of 1950 (50 U.S.C.
 App.
-2061 et seq.), includes 1 emergency preparedness activities conducted pursuant to this subchapter.
+2061 et seq.),33 See References in Text note below. includes 1 emergency preparedness activities conducted pursuant to this subchapter.

 ### Statutory Notes

 #### References in Text
 The Defense Production Act of 1950, referred to in subsec. (b), is act Sept.
 8, 1950, ch.
 932, 64 Stat.
-798, as amended, which is classified to section 2061 et seq. of Title 50, Appendix, War and National Defense.
-For complete classification of this Act to the Code, see [section 2061 of Title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section2061&num=0&edition=prelim), Appendix, and Tables.
+798, which was classified to section 2061 et seq. of the former Appendix to Title 50, War and National Defense, prior to editorial reclassification and renumbering as chapter 55 (§ 4501 et seq.) of Title 50.
+For complete classification of this Act to the Code, see Tables.

 #### Prior Provisions
-Provisions similar to those in this section were contained in sections 2252 and 2282 of Title 50, Appendix, War and National Defense, prior to repeal by Pub.
+Provisions similar to those in this section were contained in sections 2252 and 2282 of the former Appendix to Title 50, War and National Defense, prior to repeal by Pub.
 L. 103–337, § 3412(a).

 #### Amendments
 2011—Subsec. (a)(4).
 Pub.
 L. 111–351, § 3(c)(2), substituted “Administrator” for “Director”.